Close Menu

 Are there any specific areas in Cusco that are considered unsafe?

 While Cusco is generally safe, it’s always wise to be aware of your surroundings and avoid walking alone in deserted areas, particularly at night.
 Researching specific neighborhoods beforehand can help you make informed decisions about where to stay and explore.
-(See Also: Is Canary Island Safe to Visit?
-A Traveler’s Guide)
+(See Also: Georgia Safe To Visit?
+Travel Insights)

 How can I protect myself from scams in Cusco?